Chinchilla, Queensland: Economy

 Agriculture is the mainstay of the community, with beef and pork production, wool growing, and horticulture traditionally underwriting the local economy.
 However, with the recent resources boom, the Kogan Creek Power Station (and other coal and gas projects) have begun to inject welcome cash into the town and Chinchilla is experiencing mass growth and development.
 House prices in Chinchilla have boomed as a result of the need to house new workers.

 The Western Downs Green Power Hub commenced construction in the Chinchilla region in July 2020.
-The project is located approx 20km south-east of Chinchilla in the Western Downs Region, in close proximity to a transmission line and less than 6kms from Queensland Powerlink's Western Downs Sub-station.
+The project is located approx 20 km south-east of Chinchilla in the Western Downs Region, in close proximity to a transmission line and less than 6 km from Queensland Powerlink's Western Downs Sub-station.
 Once operational, it is expected to be one of Australia's largest solar farms.

 Education

-Chinchilla State School is a government primary (Early Childhood-6) school for boys and girls at 34-40 Bell Street (26.7403°S 150.6259°E).
+Chinchilla State School is a government primary (Early Childhood to Year 6) school for boys and girls at 34–40 Bell Street (26.7403°S 150.6259°E).
 In 2018, the school had an enrolment of 570 students with 50 teachers (43 full-time equivalent) and 29 non-teaching staff (20 full-time equivalent).
 It includes a special education program.

-St Joseph's Catholic Primary School is a Catholic primary (Prep-6) school for boys and girls at 74 Middle Street (26.7435°S 150.6271°E).
+St Joseph's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at 74 Middle Street (26.7435°S 150.6271°E).
 In 2018, the school had an enrolment of 235 students with 17 teachers (13 full-time equivalent) and 9 non-teaching staff (6 full-time equivalent).

-Chinchilla Christian College is a private primary and secondary (Prep-12) school for boys and girls at 88 Oak Street (26.7378°S 150.6410°E).
+Chinchilla Christian College is a private primary and secondary (Prep–12) school for boys and girls at 88 Oak Street (26.7378°S 150.6410°E).
 In 2018, the school had an enrolment of 261 students with 21 teachers (16 full-time equivalent) and 16 non-teaching staff (12 full-time equivalent).

-Chinchilla State High School is a government secondary (7-12) school for boys and girls at 7 Tara Road (26.7487°S 150.6199°E).
+Chinchilla State High School is a government secondary (7–12) school for boys and girls at 7 Tara Road (26.7487°S 150.6199°E).
 In 2014, the school had 524 students and 43 teachers (42 full-time equivalent).
 In 2018, the school had an enrolment of 654 students with 62 teachers (56 full-time equivalent) and 30 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

 The Southern Queensland Institute of TAFE annex is located in the high school grounds and works closely with local business and industries.

-Leichhardt House is a hostel that provides accommodation for students from homes in remote areas.
+Leichhardt House is a hostel that provides accommodation for students in Years 7-12 who live in remote areas too distant to commute to school each day.